eshinFG/bobsBananaBudgetAPI/README.md

 3. npm install
 4. node server.js

-OPTIONAL: Download Bob's Banana Budget App here - https://github.com/eshinFG/bobsBananaBudgetAPP Follow directions to run the web App.
+Follow directions to run the web App.

-If you're not using Bob's Banana Budget App, you can access the api by using your favorite API tool.

 Once the Node/Express API is being served to localhost:8080.
 You can send a post request to